cdktf/cdktf-provider-google/docs/secretManagerSecret.csharp.md

 - *Type:* string

 The TTL for the Secret.

 A duration in seconds with up to nine fractional digits, terminated by 's'.
 Example: "3.5s".
+Only one of 'ttl' or 'expire_time' can be provided.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.2.0/docs/resources/secret_manager_secret#ttl SecretManagerSecret#ttl}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.3.0/docs/resources/secret_manager_secret#ttl SecretManagerSecret#ttl}

 ---